Claireko2/MyWebsite/README.md

 - Secure data access rules

 **Environment Variables:**
-Make sure to add your Firebase configuration to the `.env` file (never commit this file to version control).
+Make sure to add your Firebase configuration to the `.env` file (never commit this file to version control)